 When you’re building a computer from scratch there’s a lot to consider; from graphics cards to processors it can definitely be overwhelming at first.
-Why not make it easier and check out this list of the parts you’ll need to build your own desktop?
+Why not make it easier and check out this list all of the parts you’ll need to build your own gaming desktop or PC?

 This is going to be a basic list outlining exactly what you need to build a PC from scratch.
 To keep it quick and simple, I’m not going to go into too much detail about each component.
 Instead, you can read more detailed information in this in-depth guide.